 None of the three (3) stationary monitoring stations recorded concentrations above the action level (VOCs Criterion 1).
-It should be noted that at the Noth one, there was an instance of a VOC concentration approaching (but not exceeding) the action level (VOC Criterion 1).

-The mobile monitoring station did not record any concentrations above (or near) the action level (VOC Criterion 1) although it is expected for a monitoring station very close to the work site to register elevated peaks.
+The mobile monitoring station did not record any concentrations above the action level (VOC Criterion 1) although it is expected for a monitoring station very close to the work site to register elevated peaks.
 However, this is not an environmental, safety of hygiene report as long as the action is immediate and effective.